Dru yoga teachers near you

-How can Dru yoga nourish your soul?
+How can Dru yoga nourish you?

-Dru yoga is holistic yoga practice that incorporates soft flowing movements, breathwork and meditation, to create powerful and rejuvenating experience that works on the body, mind and spirit.
+Dru yoga is holistic yoga practice that incorporates flowing movements, breathwork and meditation, to create powerful and rejuvenating experience that works on the body, mind and spirit.
 Unique to Dru yoga is the fundamental pattern that is followed in any Dru yoga class.
 This includes five composite stages: activation, Energy Block Release Sequences (EBR), flow sequences, relaxation, and Dru meditation.

 ‘Dru’ is derived from the Sanskrit word ‘dhruva,’ meaning still and unchanging.
 In essence, the stillness that is cultivated during this experience allows us to detach from our surroundings, and act from a place of inner calm and clarity.